andreasmarkussen/webdriver-reuse-session/README.md

  * have found a bug...
  * need something else...

-Make an issue or a pull request or reach out to me via email.
+Make an [issue](https://github.com/andreasmarkussen/webdriver-reuse-session/issues/new) or a [pull request](https://github.com/andreasmarkussen/webdriver-reuse-session/compare) or reach out to me via email - andreas@markussen.dk .

 ## Installation